GoPro (GPRO) Morgan Stanley Technology, Media & Telecom Conference summary

 Focus on a lower-cost operating model to drive profitability and leverage new product launches in 2025 and 2026.

-Targeting expansion from a $1.5B to $7B total addressable market by mid-2027 through entry into adjacent categories and markets.
+Targeting expansion from a $1.5B to a $7B total addressable market by mid-2027 through adjacent categories and embedded camera opportunities.

 Platform-based approach and joint development with manufacturing partners to enable sustainable cost reductions.